-During the registration process for your Protospiel Online badge, you’ll have a chance to ask us to funnel 10% of the proceeds from your badge to your favorite of these charities, an equal split across all 5, or none.
+During the registration process for your Protospiel Online badge, you’ll have a chance to ask us to funnel 10% of the proceeds from your badge to your favorite of these charities, an equal split across all 6, or none.

-Charity Donations to Fight Systemic Racism
+Charity Donations to Support Human Rights

 The National Association for the Advancement of Colored People (NAACP) is a nonpartisan nonprofit founded in 1909 with a mission to “eliminate race-based discrimination and ensure the health and well-being of all persons.”
 Since their founding, the International Affairs division has supported globally recognized human and civil rights concerns throughout the world.
 Donations we raise go to the NAACP Empowerment Programs, which focus on building inclusive criminal justice policies, healthcare systems, economies, and classrooms.

-The Equal Justice Initiative is a nonprofit founded in 1989 with the mission of “ending mass incarceration and excessive punishment in the United States, challenging racial and economic injustice, and protecting basic human rights for the most vulnerable people in American society.”
+The Equal Justice Initiative (EJI) is a nonprofit founded in 1989 with the mission of “ending mass incarceration and excessive punishment in the United States, challenging racial and economic injustice, and protecting basic human rights for the most vulnerable people in American society.”

-The Innocence Project is a nonprofit founded in 1992 with the mission to exonerate the wrongly convicted through DNA testing and reform the criminal justice system to prevent future injustice.
+The Innocence Project (TIP/IP) is a nonprofit founded in 1992 with the mission to exonerate the wrongly convicted through DNA testing and reform the criminal justice system to prevent future injustice.

-The National Police Accountability Project is a nonprofit founded by the National Lawyers Guild in 1999 with the mission to “promote the accountability of law enforcement officers and their employers for violations of the Constitution and the laws of the United States.”
+The National Police Accountability Project (NPAP) is a nonprofit founded by the National Lawyers Guild in 1999 with the mission to “promote the accountability of law enforcement officers and their employers for violations of the Constitution and the laws of the United States.”